beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

           <h1 class="text-3xl font-bold leading-tight text-center text-gray-100 ">Welcome Frostbite!</h1>
                   </div>
       </header>
 ...
+...
 ```
-It would appear that the first username in the database is `Frostbite` but his dashboard is mostly empty and we have no useful information, so maybe we can start looking into what other usernames are available and what they have on their dashboard.
+It would appear that the first username in the database is `Frostbite` but their dashboard is mostly empty and we have no useful information, so maybe we can start looking into what other usernames are available and what they have on their dashboards.

 To do this I modified the `curl` command I used earlier to now exclude the username `Frostbite` and match on the next available one: